meganmcgee/EyeExercise/README.md

 ## How To Use

-If you follow the link [Eye Movement](http://meganmcgee.github.io/EyeExercise/) you will see a set of eye in the middle of the page.
+If you follow the link [Eye Movement](http://meganmcgee.github.io/EyeExercise/) you will see a set of eyes in the middle of the page.
 As you move your mouse the eyes will follow along the track of your mouse.

 ## Future Improvements